kennynahh/uw-reality-labs/README.md

 We first soldered an inertial measurement unit (IMU) and microcontroller unit (MCU) together, and got real-time motion vector data translated into SteamVR with drivers forked from the OpenVR SDK.
 We then routed the VR compositor output to our VR displays, which will soon have accompanying lenses and a custom 3D-printed housing.
 In addition to the HMD, we are building Vive Wand-style controllers, which we'll dive into deeper below.

-From this headset, we plan to create other systems, such as an inside-out 6DoF tracking solution using visual-inertial odometry.
+From this headset, we plan to build other systems, such as an inside-out 6DoF tracking solution using visual-inertial odometry, or a varifocal lens solution using eye tracking and motors or voice coils.

 ### Basic HMD Hardware